 Spelling variations of Elliott/Elliot/Eliot in the census of 1881 may have been partly at the mercy of literacy but we will compare the distribution of the three main spellings:

-Robert Ellison was Member of Parliament for Newcastle in 1648 and 1660 and Cuthbert Ellison was MP for Newcastle in 1812.
+Robert Ellison was an MP for Newcastle in 1648 and 1660 and Cuthbert Ellison was MP for Newcastle in 1812.

 See also Carr Ellison.

 Ellwood may be a variation of the Elliott group of surnames (see above) and was predominant in the ‘Lake Counties’ in the 1881 census.
 There were 1,686 people with this name in that census with 258 in Lancashire; 253 in Cumberland; 196 in Westmorland; 142 in Lancashire; 120 in Durham and 20 in Northumberland.
 When the comparative populations of the counties are taken into account (see end of this page) the surname is proportionally very significant in the counties of Cumberland and Westmorland.